TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 .. method:: iterator.__next__()

-   Return the next item from the container.
+   Return the next item kutoka the container.
 If there are no further items, raise the :exc:`StopIteration` exception.
 This method corresponds to the :c:member:`~PyTypeObject.tp_iternext` slot of the type structure for Python objects in the Python/C API.